phasedchirp/dissertation/README.md

 #### Working:

 * update function for components
+* update functions for components
+  - Competitive update, updating only the most probable component

 #### Not working:

 * update functions for mixtures
-  - Update all categories by posterior probability
+  - Update all categories weighted by posterior probability
-  - Competitive update, updating only the most probable component